observablehq/plot/README.md

 * a [tick](#tick) represent the median value, and
 * a [dot](#dot) representing outliers, if any

-The given *options* are passed through to these underlying marks, with the expection of the following options:
+The given *options* are passed through to these underlying marks, with the exception of the following options:

 * **fill** - the fill color of the bar; defaults to gray
 * **fillOpacity** - the fill opacity of the bar; defaults to 1